Cleveland Clinic logo

 Fallopian Tubes

-Your fallopian tubes are an important passageway for an egg and a sperm to meet and for a fertilized egg (embryo) to make its way to your uterus.
+Your fallopian tubes are an important passageway for an egg and a sperm to meet.
+They also allow a fertilized egg to make its way to your uterus.
 The health of your fallopian tubes impacts your fertility.
-Blocked or damaged fallopian tubes can make it difficult for individuals and couples to become pregnant.
+Blocked or damaged fallopian tubes can make it difficult to become pregnant.

 Overview